SAP/ui5-tooling/README.md

 Please check our [Contribution Guidelines](/CONTRIBUTING.md).

 ## Support
 Please follow our [Contribution Guidelines](/CONTRIBUTING.md#report-an-issue) on how to report an issue.
+Or chat with us in the `#tooling` channel of the [OpenUI5 Community Slack](https://slackui5invite.herokuapp.com)

 ## License
 This project is licensed under the Apache Software License, Version 2.0 except as noted otherwise in the [LICENSE](/LICENSE.txt) file.